starkdmi/MediaToolSwift/Files/VIDEO.md

 ### CVPixelBuffer Processor
 Frame-by-frame callback handler which provides access to [CVPixelBuffer](https://developer.apple.com/documentation/corevideo/cvpixelbuffer-q2e).
 Usefull to analyze/process video frames using `CoreML`.

-In case of resolution modification take attention to specify exact values using `CGSize.explicit(width:height:)` in `VideoSettings` to disable internal size-to-fit calculations and disable upscaling restriction.
+In case of a frame resolution modification take attention to specify the exact values using `.scale(width:height:)` in `VideoSettings`.
 When creating a new `CVPixelBuffer` use provided `CVPixelBufferPool` for higher performance.

 While lowering frame rate the `.pixelBuffer()` handler will be called only on preserving frames.